valiot/administrate-field-json-to-table/README.md

-# Administrate::Field::Enum
+# Administrate::Field::JSONToTable

-A plugin to show enum attributes in [Administrate].
+A plugin to show JSON to table attributes in [Administrate].

 This repository is the first field plugin extracted out of Administrate.
 Although its structure may change,